Six Best Practices for New Interns

 PR is all about communication.
 This applies not only to communication with clients, but also communication in the office among your coworkers.
 Make sure that you’re replying to your emails as soon as possible, in order to let your coworkers know that you read their message.
 It can be as simple as an “I got your note, I’ll get on this right away.”
 Update them with any progress or snags you hit along the way.
 Hitting “reply all” is also a good practice, so as none of your colleagues are in the dark as to what you’re doing.

 This part might be the most difficult for an intern to be comfortable with.
 As a new intern, you’ll want to prove to everyone that you’re capable, dependable and hardworking.
 If a senior vice president emails you with a task to complete, it’s really difficult to say no, even if your plate is completely full for the rest of the day.
 Ask yourself though: is it a good idea to take on a task you know you won’t be able to complete to the best of your ability?
-The senior vice president isn’t going to be angry you’re too busy.
+The SVP isn’t going to be angry you’re too busy.
 Simply write back right away and explain you have too many urgent tasks to properly take on another.
-Ask your fellow interns if they have any free time for a new task; if they do, reply to that senior vice president with a solution: your fellow intern is free and is more than happy to take on that task!
+Ask other interns if they have any free time for a new task.
+If they do, reply to that SVP with a solution: another intern is free and is more than happy to help!

 Employers look at interns to do the tasks that can’t be done by the employers themselves.
 They’re counting on you to do research, write reports, talk to reporters and more because they don’t have the time or ability to do so.
 That means everything you do must be very thorough, covering all possible bases.
 Doing research for a client?
 Use multiple sources (and check them!
 No fake news!).
 Pitching to a journalist?
 Write down the whos, whats, wheres and whens (don’t forget the time zones).
 Don’t just rely on Google; used advanced searches on social media platforms, scour websites, or ask someone for information.
 You want the final product to be easily understood and digestible, so that anyone can use it to consider next steps.
 Don’t be afraid to make some suggestions of your own, as well!